NFL Draft 2026 April 22, 2026 PlayAiGM Analysis

 Team Fits to Watch

-Teams that need a WR1 most: New York Giants, Carolina Panthers, Jacksonville Jaguars, Tennessee Titans.
-Any of these teams landing McMillan or Burden in the top 15-20 should immediately elevate that receiver's dynasty stock.
+Teams that need a WR1 most: New England Patriots, Tennessee Titans, Carolina Panthers, New York Giants.
+Any of these teams landing Carnell Tate or Jordyn Tyson in the top 10-15 should immediately elevate that receiver's dynasty stock.

 Dynasty Impact Rankings

 Post-landing spot, the dynasty order may shift significantly.
-Pre-draft, dynasty value order tracks closely with NFL draft order — but here are the wildcard scenarios:
+Pre-draft, dynasty value order tracks closely with draft order — but here are the wildcard scenarios to watch:

 Post-Draft WR Landing Spot Analysis